siddhraj-sinh/gh-actions-course/README.md

-This repository consists all exercise related to github actions.
+This repository consists all practice exercise in github actions course.